Skip to main content

 WRAS approved, self-cleaning, and zero annual filter costs.

 The BWT E1 takes a fundamentally different approach.
 Instead of disposable filter cartridges, it uses a stainless steel mesh that you clean with a simple backwash lever — pull it once a month and the filter flushes itself.
 That means zero annual filter replacement costs, which makes it the cheapest whole-house filter to run over 5 years.
 WRAS approved, which is the UK plumbing industry gold standard.
 The trade-off: it only removes sediment, chlorine, and particles.
-It does not remove heavy metals, iron, or manganese like the Waterdrop.
-At £250 it is the most affordable option here, and the 25 L/min flow rate is adequate for most UK homes.
+It does not remove heavy metals, iron, or manganese like the Osmio.
+At £250 it is the more affordable option here, and the 25 L/min flow rate is adequate for most UK homes.
 If your primary concern is sediment and chlorine, the BWT E1 is the smartest investment.

 Removes